smck83/expurgate/README.md

  2. The expurgate-rblsdnsd container is the DNS server listening on UDP/53
  3. \(OPTIONAL\) Use [dnsdist](https://dnsdist.org/) as a load balancer in front of rbldnsd to handle DDoS and support both UDP/53 + TCP/53

+To keep the solution lightweight, no database is used to track changes and source records are stored in another obfuscated or hidden TXT record.
+This also means when the expurgate-resolver script runs it will regenerate ALL config files which rbldnsd will automatically pickup.

 # How do I run it?

 ## Docker-compose.yaml